DA-Diversify/01_cleaning-and-EDA/README.md

 - [x] general-stats_cleaned
 - [x] ga-ma_cleaned

-This is where the raw dataset from Change Wholesale is cleaned and standardized. we drop some unneeded columns, rename columns, replace some name.
+The raw dataset from Change Wholesale is cleaned and standardized. we drop some unneeded columns, rename columns, replace some name.
 Also a new column was created (Target Group), the six audience were categorised into three target group to achieve the business objectives.